osnr/TabFS/README.md

-# tabfs
+# TabFS

 ## Setup

-You need to both install the Chrome extension and run the native filesystem.
+You need to compile the FUSE filesystem (written in C), then install the browser extension which runs it and talks to it.

 ### Run the C filesystem